 Staff and training

-You should make sure that food handlers involved in your business receive adequate training in food hygiene matters commensurate with their work activity.
+You should make sure that food handlers involved in your business receive training in food hygiene.
 Training should cover areas such as:

 - HACCP – Hazard Analysis and Critical Control Points